Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Factor Based Estimation of the Treatment Effects

 \section{Factor Based Estimation of the Treatment Effects}

-Counterfactual analyses are used in a variety of settings.
 If $X$ is a panel of data on GDP growth, a macroeconomist may be interested in a counterfactual prediction for some $i\in[1,N]$ at some time $t^*>T$.
 The theory in \citet{baing-ecta:06} can then be used to construct prediction intervals.
 We now show that Algorithm \textsc{tw} can also be used to estimate microeconomic type counterfactuals.

 Program evaluation is widely used in economic analysis.
 Let $\mathcal T$ denote the treated group and $\mathcal C$ be the control group that is never exposed to treatment.
 To conform with the notation in this literature, we now index the treatment group by 1 and the control group by 0.
 The group size are $N_1$ and $N_0$ respectively with $N=N_1+N_0$.
 Unit $i$ receives treatment in period $T_{0,i}+1$ and thus $T_{0,i}$ is number of pretreatment periods for unit $i$.
 In this paper, we assume that $T_{0i}=T_0$ for all $i$ and thus $T_1=T-T_0$ is also constant across $i$.
-The assumption is relaxed in our companion paper \citet{bcn:19}.

 Let $Y_{it}(1)$ be the potential outcome if individual $i$ receives the treatment, and $Y_{it}(0)$ be the potential outcome of individual $i$ without treatment in period $t$.
 The individual treatment effect is